Happy Journey (2014 Marathi film)

+It was remade in Malayalam in 2018 as Koode, with Prithviraj Sukumaran, Nazriya Nazim and Parvathy Thiruvothu in lead roles.
+This film was remade in Telugu as #Bro starring Naveen Chandra and Avika Gor in lead roles.

 Plot

 The story is about the love of brother and sister.
 A sister who hardly has seen her brother in her life.
 So after her death her ghost shares her experiences and helps her brother and finally disappears.